 Day 3:Trek to Khumjung Village(12,401 ft. / 3,780m) & Hotel Everest View(12,740 ft. / 3,880m), return to Namche Bazaar (4-5 hrs.)Distance: 6.2 miles / 10 km (round trip from Namche Bazaar)

 Today’s journey takes us from Namche Bazaar to the charming Khumjung Village and the iconic Hotel Everest View before returning to Namche Bazaar.
-The trek offers an enriching experience of both cultural immersion and stunning mountain panoramas.
+The trek offers an enriching experience of cultural immersion and stunning mountain panoramas.

 Starting from Namche Bazaar, we trek along well-defined trails, surrounded by the towering peaks of the Everest region.
-As we ascend, we encounter prayer flags fluttering in the breeze and chortens (Buddhist shrines) that add spiritual significance to the landscape.
+As we ascend, we encounter prayer flags fluttering in the breeze and Chortens (Buddhist shrines) that add spiritual significance to the landscape.

 Leaving Khumjung, we head towards the Hotel Everest View, renowned for its spectacular views of Everest and its neighboring peaks.
-Perched at an altitude of about 13,000 feet (3,962 meters), the hotel provides a unique vantage point to witness the majesty of the Himalayas.
+Perched at about 13,000 feet (3,962 meters), the hotel provides a unique vantage point to witness the majesty of the Himalayas.
 Here, we savor a delicious lunch amidst the breathtaking mountain scenery.

 Day 4: Trek to Lukla(9,383 ft. / 2,850m) (6-7 hrs.)Distance: 7.5 miles / 12 km

 The trek from Namche Bazaar to Lukla offers a picturesque journey through the heart of the Everest region, taking around 6-7 hours to cover a distance of approximately 7.5 miles (12 km).
-The trail weaves through charming Sherpa villages, lush rhododendron forests, and across sturdy suspension bridges over roaring rivers.
+The trail weaves through charming Sherpa villages, lush rhododendron forests, and sturdy suspension bridges over roaring rivers.
 As you descend from the higher altitudes of Namche, the landscape gradually changes, revealing breathtaking views of snow-capped peaks.
-The well-marked path is a mix of stone-paved steps and rocky terrain, with occasional ascents and descents.
+The well-marked path is stone-paved steps and rocky terrain, with occasional ascents and descents.
 The ever-changing vistas and encounters with friendly locals make this part of the trek truly rewarding.

 Day 5: Lukla(9,380 ft.
 (2,860m) to Kathmandu(4,600 ft.
 (1,400m) Flight